Skill Level: Confident Beginner

 Stitch the rows together, using pins as needed.

 One final press and your Card Trick quilt block is finished!
 (For a super flat block check out our Best Pressing Technique.)

 A Card Trick quilt block can also be designed with two fabrics instead of the four that we used in our example.
 Such a block would look like the one to the left.

-Just be sure there is enough difference in the 'card' fabrics so that they don't blend together into a lump.
+Just be sure there is enough difference in the 'card' designs so that they don't blend together into a lump.

-While it doesn't look it at first glance, the color placement in this variation shows that the roots of the Card Trick quilt block are deep within the Ohio Star.
+While it doesn't look it at first glance, the color placement in this variation shows that the roots of our Card Trick are deep within the Ohio Star.

 The star appears more clearly with this placement blue fabrics.
-Use your Color/Fabric Placement page to create your own star formations.
+Use your Color Placement page to create your own star formations.

-Visit our Free Quilt Block Patterns Library for more block instructions like this.
+Visit our Free Quilt Block Patterns Library for more instructions for blocks like this Card Trick.

 To get your creative juices flowing, visit Quilt Design 101.